windyboy/In-Memoria/README.md

 ### We Need Your Help

 This is open-source infrastructure for AI-assisted development.
-Currently a solo project by [@pi22by7](https://github.com/pi22by7), but contributions are not just welcome, they're essential.
+Currently a solo project by [@windyboy](https://github.com/windyboy), but contributions are not just welcome, they're essential.

 **Before contributing code**, please:

-- Check the [GitHub Projects board](https://github.com/pi22by7/in-memoria/projects) to see what's planned
+- Check the [GitHub Projects board](https://github.com/windyboy/In-Memoria/projects) to see what's planned
 - Join [Discord](https://discord.gg/6mGsM4qkYm) to discuss your ideas (@pi_22by7)
-- [Open an issue](https://github.com/pi22by7/in-memoria/issues) to discuss the feature/fix
+- [Open an issue](https://github.com/windyboy/In-Memoria/issues) to discuss the feature/fix
-- Email me at [talk@pi22by7.me](mailto:talk@pi22by7.me) for larger contributions
+- Email me at [talk@windyboy.me](mailto:talk@windyboy.me) for larger contributions

 **Ways to contribute**:

 - 🐛 **Report bugs** - Found something broken?
-[Open an issue](https://github.com/pi22by7/in-memoria/issues)
+[Open an issue](https://github.com/windyboy/In-Memoria/issues)
 - 💡 **Suggest features** - Have ideas?
-Discuss on [Discord](https://discord.gg/6mGsM4qkYm) or [GitHub Discussions](https://github.com/pi22by7/in-memoria/discussions)
+Discuss on [Discord](https://discord.gg/6mGsM4qkYm) or [GitHub Discussions](https://github.com/windyboy/In-Memoria/discussions)
 - 🔧 **Submit PRs** - Code contributions are always appreciated (discuss first!)
 - 📖 **Improve docs** - Help make this easier to understand
 - 🧪 **Test on your codebase** - Try it out and tell us what breaks